farirpgs/fari-games/public/documents/fari-rpgs/hopes-and-dreams-srd.md

 Everyone rolls their own dice pool, and compares their highest single die to the opposing highest single die.

-The size of the player’s pool is called the **impact**, while the size of the GM’s pool is called the **cost**.

 - **If the player beats the GM**: It’s a success.
 Gain 1 hope if you didn’t spend any.
 - **If the player ties with the GM**: It’s a success, but there’s a consequence to your action.
 - **If the GM beats the player**: It’s a failure, and there’s a consequence to your action.

+We call the final size of the player’s and GM’s pools the **impact** and the **cost**, respectively.
+Those can be modified by other factors, but they start as the initial number of dice rolled by each party.

 ## Help Out

-When you help out, say how you want to **help**, and add a **1d6** to the pool of the player who’s making the roll.
+When you **help out**, say how you want to help, and add a **1d6** to the pool of the player who’s making the roll.
 When assisting another character, you share the same **risks** as them.

-This means that both characters could end up with **hindrances**, or things could go wrong for the whole group.
+This means both characters could end up with **hindrances**, or narrative consequences.

 ## Hopes